-- aqueous ammonia receiving, storage, and vaporization system for nitrogen oxides (NOx) control - up to three natural gas compressors - deaerator - pumps boiler feedwater, condensate, raw water, demineralized water, etc. - tanks raw water, demineralized water - water treatment systems - fire protection and detection systems - a building to house the control room, administration, maintenance, storage, electrical, and mechanical functions - electrical equipment located next to the existing metering station - up to 50 MW (200 MW hour) battery energy storage systems with associated transformers and load interrupter switches - underground and/or pole-mounted electrical infrastructure - area lighting - access road - concrete foundations, and concrete masonry units for inverters, transformers, switch boards, combiner boxes, and electrical switchgear - potable water line and sewer line connections - exterior lighting system - electrical wiring, and equipment to support the natural gas power plant switching/metering station.
+- up to three natural gas compressors - deaerator - pumps boiler feedwater, condensate, raw water, demineralized water, etc. - tanks raw water, demineralized water - water treatment systems - fire protection and detection systems - a building to house the control room, administration, maintenance, storage, electrical, and mechanical functions - electrical equipment located next to the existing metering station - up to 50 MW (200 MW hour) battery energy storage systems with associated transformers and load interrupter switches - underground and/or pole-mounted electrical infrastructure - area lighting - access road - concrete foundations, and concrete masonry units for inverters, transformers, switch boards, combiner boxes, and electrical switchgear - potable water line and sewer line connections - exterior lighting system - electrical wiring, and equipment to support the natural gas power plant

+The natural gas power plant would be connected to the existing SDG&E Pendleton Substation and the MCB Camp Pendleton metering station (MS1) next to the existing SDG&E Pendleton Substation via a 12 kV switching/metering station.
 The switching/metering station would be located within the Haybarn Site.
 The switching/metering station would cover approximately 2,000 square feet (185 square meters) and would meter the power generated by the natural gas power plant.
 A graveled buffer area would be developed around the switching/metering station and a fence with barbed-wire outriggers in accordance with force protection standards, including safety signage, would be constructed to restrict access to the site.
 From the switching/metering station, an overhead 69 kV power line would connect to the SDG&E Pendleton Substation and a 12 kV underground distribution line would connect directly to the main distribution buss for the base located in the MS1 metering station.
 A switchgear would be installed within the switching/metering station in order to divert power via the 12 kV underground distribution line connecting to the MS1 metering station during grid outage.